dxmv/fitness_app/server/README.md

 - [ ] Routine:

-  - [ ] Initialize routine with the days of the week
+  - [x] Initialize routine with the days of the week
+  - [ ] Fix add routine workout
+  - [ ] Remove routine workout
   - [ ] Route to make the routine active/de-active

-- [ ] Completed workout:
+- [x] Completed workout:

   - [x] Get all for user
   - [x] Get single